Alcaro/GitBSLR/README.txt

   disappointed.
 GitBSLR refuses to create symlinks to outside the repo, but vanilla Git can do it.
   This also applies to repositories cloned prior to installing GitBSLR; if you think they may be malicious, check for unexpected symlinks before using GitBSLR there, or delete and reclone.
-The GitBSLR configuration can safely be varied between invocations.
+The GitBSLR configuration can safely be varied between repositories and invocations.